GILLIES MAKES 26 SAVES AS PROVIDENCE COLLEGE SHUTS OUT MAINE, 3-0

-Freshman goaltender Jon Gillies made 26 saves for the Friars
+Freshman goaltender Jon Gillies posts first career shutout for Friars

 PROVIDENCE, R.I. - The men's hockey team defeated Maine, 3-0, at Schneider Arena on Saturday night, led by freshman goaltender Jon Gillies' (South Portland, Maine) first career shutout in the Friar net.
 Gillies stopped all 26 shots he faced in the game as the Friars posted a weekend sweep of the Black Bears.

 Providence (3-2-1, 2-1-0 Hockey East) built an early lead by scoring twice in the first period, which proved to be enough to hold off Maine (1-6-0, 0-2-0 Hockey East) for the win.
 Sophomore Ross Mauermann's (Janesville, Wis.) goal at 1:27 turned out to be the game winner for the Friars.
 Sophomore Shane Luke (Dauphin, Manitoba) also scored in the first period and junior Kevin Hart (Cumberland, Maine) added a second period power-play tally to round out the scoring.